hl-valdemar/pine-ecs/README.md

-# Pine ECS -- or simple PECS 🌿
+# Pine ECS – or simply PECS 🌿

 An ECS for the Pine Engine, though detached for modularity.